Hound Dog (song): Big Mama Thornton's version (1952/53)

 Thornton's recording of "Hound Dog" is credited with "helping to spur the evolution of black R&B into rock music".
-Brandeis University professor Stephen J. Whitefield, in his 2001 book In Search of American Jewish Culture, regards "Hound Dog" as a marker of "the success of race-mixing in music a year before the desegregation of public schools was mandated" in Brown v.
+Brandeis University professor Stephen J. Whitfield, in his 2001 book In Search of American Jewish Culture, regards "Hound Dog" as a marker of "the success of race-mixing in music a year before the desegregation of public schools was mandated" in Brown v.
 Board of Education.
 Leiber regarded the original recording by the 350-pound "blues belter" Big Mama Thornton as his favorite version, while Stoller said, "If I had to name my favorite recordings, I'd say they are Big Mama Thornton's 'Hound Dog' and Peggy Lee's 'Is That All There Is?'"

-In 1992, Lieber and Stoller recalled that during the rehearsal, Thornton sang the song as a ballad.
-Lieber said that this was not the way they planned and sang it for her, with Stoller on piano, as an example of the concept.
+In 1992, Leiber and Stoller recalled that during the rehearsal, Thornton sang the song as a ballad.
+Leiber said that this was not the way they planned and sang it for her, with Stoller on piano, as an example of the concept.
 Thornton agreed to try their recommendation.

 According to Maureen Mahon, a music professor at New York University, Thornton's version is "an important [part of the] beginning of rock-and-roll, especially in its use of the guitar as the key instrument".